Celestron AstroMaster 70AZ Telescope Review (Model 21061)

 The Celestron AstroMaster 70AZ is actually a great example of low-priced telescopes with cheap parts that the masses have cashed in on.

 Most buyers are happy with their purchase and others expected more.
-The key to buyer satisfaction is to know what you’re buying and determine if it aligns with your expectations.
+I think the key to buyer satisfaction is to know what you’re buying and determine if it aligns with your expectations.

-While the AstroMaster does have its disadvantages, it does have its benefits.
+While I feel the AstroMaster does have its disadvantages, it does have its benefits.

 But, do they outweigh the cons?